elemel/fungeoneer/docs/chapters/06/rose-of-eight-winds.md

 ## Chapter 6: Rose of Eight Winds

 You have entered the sixth dungeon.
 You stand at the bottom of the staircase where you entered, facing east.
-A skeleton is slumped against the staircase, a glimmer on its bony hand catching your eye.
-It is a ring of revolution that you cautiously retrieve.
+A skeleton is slumped against the staircase.
+A glimmer on its bony fist catches your eye: a ring of revolution.
+You cautiously retrieve the ring, claiming it as register R.

 The ring tracks your rotation in octants (increments of 45 degrees), starting at zero for east.
-Turning left counts as counter-clockwise rotation (negative), while turning right counts as clockwise rotation (positive).
-Full revolutions, each counted as eight octants, also contribute to the tracked rotation.
+Turning left (counter-clockwise) decreases the rotation, while turning right (clockwise) increases it.
+The rotation does not reset after a full revolution of eight octants, instead extending arbitrarily high or low.

-After slipping the ring onto your right ring finger as register R, you turn your attention to the map:
+After slipping the ring onto your right ring finger, you turn your attention to the map:

 {% raw %}
 ```